Skip To Main Content

 FA 300 • Technical Theatre: Design & Production II

-This course will expand on the knowledge gained in the first section.
-Students will strengthen their skills by exploring more advanced techniques in scenic construction, advanced lighting design, 3D drafting techniques, and beyond.
+This course will expand on the knowledge gained in Design & Production I. Students will strengthen their skills by exploring more advanced techniques in scenic construction, advanced lighting design, 3D drafting techniques, and beyond.

 Read More about FA 300 • Technical Theatre: Design & Production II

-Read More about FA 200 • Introduction to Two-Dimensional Visual Art
+Read More about FA 200 • Explorations in Ceramics and Sculpture

 FA 300 • Intermediate Art